shootthemoonfilms/prores-proxies/prores-proxies/README.md

 files will be processed.

 If scalew and scaleh are specified, the video will be rescaled to that size.

+If extension is specified, that extension will be used for output files.
+This can be useful when dealing with annoying hacks like Premiere not dealing with Quicktime MOV files properly when using the Quicktime decoder -- the workaround for which is to use ```.mpg``` as the file extension for the proxy files.

 ## Dependencies